GameSwift/gameswift-unity-sdk/readme.md

 ### Multiple Logins Blocker
 You need to have your client set up to block multiple login attempts for this component to work.
-To configure `Multiple Logins Blocker` you need to edit `MultipleLoginsBlockerData.asset` scriptable object which should be automatically created on Unity asset refresh in the `Assets/Resources/GameSwiftSDK/` directory.
+To configure `Multiple Logins Blocker` you need to edit `GameSwiftConfig.asset` scriptable object which should be automatically created with package import in the `Assets/Resources/GameSwiftSDK/` directory.
 When SDK instance in created this component will start working automatically in the background (if is turned on in the config file).
 Every specified number of seconds it will be sending hearbeats do the server to keep the lock.
 If you don't use our recommended login approaches, remember to call `GameSwiftSdkId.GetOauthUserInformation` method as the last step of login process.
 This will be your first sent heartbeat and will initialize the process.